nikitodos/xmm-newton/README.md

 This folder contains the simulation data through [SRIM](http://www.srim.org/) (Stopping and Range of Ions in Matter).
 It is already ordered for data analysis through ROOT or Python, using 10 000 ions in the range 1-100 keV, 1 000 ions for 100+ keV.

+For the data analysis, you can check [this](https://colab.research.google.com/drive/1_lByGgVL_X3-rP8CkA2dal-FVmZG4h4l?usp=sharing) Colab notebook.

 Have a nice navigation :)